-ALL CHALK/CARBON/PIGMENT PROJECTS and any other artwork in a frame MUST have WIRE & SCREWS securely attached to the back in order to hang.
+ALL CHALK/CARBON/PIGMENT PROJECTS and any other artwork that is exhibited with a frame MUST have WIRE & SCREWS securely attached to the back of the frame in order to hang.

 Exhibit may be marked down one grade if this is not properly done.